 Around a thousand (1000) mango seedlings were also given to 88 beneficiaries of which 39 men e 49 women and agriculture nurseries were created for the families benefited by the project.
 In addition, 74 farmers benefited from 2,221 moringa seedlings.

 This project also intends to take advantage of the presence of stove local models and improve the designs in order to promote a more accessible local stove industry to the communities living around MozFIP areas.
-As a result, 250 people in the community benefited from 50 units of wood stoves.
+As a result, 250 people in the community benefited from 50 units of cook stoves.

 Which actions were taken to provide livelihood co-benefits (monetary or non-monetary benefits) that beneficiaries received?